faustbrian/throw/docs/base-exceptions.md

----
-title: Base Exceptions
-description: Throw provides three base exception classes that categorize errors by their nature, making error handling more semantic and maintainable.
----

 Throw provides three base exception classes that categorize errors by their nature, making error handling more semantic and maintainable.

 ## Overview